Phonics

 Implementation

 Through the teaching of the systematic, synthetic programme Essential Letters and Sounds, children at St Peters are taught the vital skills needed for reading.
-Phonics is taught daily in a discrete whole class session to all children in the Early Years and KS1.
+Phonics is taught daily in a discrete whole class session to all children in the Early Years and Year One.
 Extra support is provided to those in Year Two who have not passed phonics screening in Year One and interventions are planned for those children who are working below expected levels.
-This support continues through KS2; we have recently implemented a new ELS 'progress' intervention for children in KS2 who have gaps in their phonics.
+This support continues through KS2; we have recently implemented a new ELS 'progress' intervention for children in KS2 who have some gaps in their phonics.
+We also have the ELS spelling programme established in Year 2, that follows on seemlessly from our SSP.

 In-class support and 'in the lesson intervention' is used during phonics sessions, with the teacher supporting the children who struggle to apply their new phonic knowledge.
 Staff systematically teach learners the relationship between sounds and the written spelling patterns, or graphemes, which represent them.
 Mnemonics and ditties are used to remember letter formation, as part of our SSP.